AsadBukharee/news-scraper/readme.md

 In a new terminal window, start the Celery worker: you don't need to run this while using fastapi.

-`celery -A scraper worker --loglevel=INFO -P eventlet`
+`celery -A tasks worker --loglevel=INFO -P eventlet --beat`

 ### Endpoints